 Dr. Axe describes magnesium as being “the most important mineral in our bodies.”
 Magnesium is essential in maintaining high energy levels, stopping muscle spasms, relieving constipation, and even getting a good night’s sleep.
 “Thankfully, snacking on sunflower seed butter provides about 15 percent of what your body needs a day—not bad for just one tablespoon!” says Dr. Axe.
 Here are some signs you might have a magnesium deficiency.

 Just like avocados are chock-full of healthy fats, so is sunflower seed butter.
 Healthy fats help deliver vitamins throughout your body, absorbs nutrients, and gives your skin a healthy glow.
 Here are some signs you’re not eating enough healthy fats.

 However, it’s important to note that while sunflower seed butter may be delicious, some pre-made jars sold in grocery stores have more than what you’re bargaining for—like hydrogenated oils and a lot of sugar.
-Fortunately, there are plenty of healthy sunflower seed butter options to choose from, like SunButter’s Organic Sunflower Butter, which is made from just one ingredient: U.S.-grown, organic roasted sunflower seeds.
+Fortunately, there are plenty of healthy sunflower seed butter options to choose from, like SunButter’s Organic Sunflower Butter, which contains seven grams of protein per two tablespoons and is made from just one ingredient: U.S.-grown, organic roasted sunflower seeds.